This post may contain affiliate links, view our disclaimer for details.

 Soak the Steel Cut Oats:

-• Cover the uncooked slow cooking steel cut oats with room temperature water and soak for 30 minutes – 1 hour.
-Soaking for the full 1 hour provides a softer texture.
+• Cover the uncooked slow cooking steel cut oats with 1 ¼ cup room temperature water and soak for 30 minutes – 40 minutes.
+Soaking for the full time provides a softer texture.
 If using quick cooking steel cut oats, soak them for 15 minutes.
-Do not use old fashioned oats.

 Prep the Dough:

-• In a large bowl, add the softened butter and the brown sugar.
+• In a large bowl, add the melted butter, softened butter and the brown sugar.
 Mix to combine until the mixture is fluffy and slightly lighter in color.
 Add the vanilla extract and stir.

-ยฝ cup salted softened vegan butter, ยพ cup light brown sugar, 1 tsp pure vanilla extract
+¼ cup melted salted vegan butter, ¾ cup light brown sugar, 1 tsp pure vanilla extract, ¼ cup softened salted vegan butter

-• With a cookie scoop, drop the dough onto the parchment lined baking sheet, leaving 2 inches between each cookie.ย
+• With a cookie scoop, drop the dough onto the parchment lined baking sheet, leaving 2 inches between each cookie.
+Gently flatten the dough balls so they’re about ½” thick.

-• Bake for 11-13 minutes or until the edges are slightly golden and the center no longer looks wet.ย
+• Bake for 13-15 minutes or until the edges are slightly golden and the center no longer looks wet.

 Recipe notes